 Grant support is subject to audit by the grantor.
 In the event a grantor audit should result in costs being disallowed, California CASA would be obligated to reimburse the grantor for disallowed costs.
-Any such disallowance would be paid from the General Net Assets fund.
+Any such disallowance would be paid from the general fund.